edwinb/Idris2-boot/CONTRIBUTING.md

   - Syntax highlighting support for output
   - Several functions from the version 1 IDE protocol are not yet implemented, and I haven't confirmed it works in everything.
+  - (Not really part of Idris 2, but an editing mode for vim would be lovely!)
 * Some parts of the Idris 1 Prelude are not yet implemented and should be added to base/
 * Partial evaluation, especially for specialisation of interface